tmbuza/iMAP/README2.md

 * The output is stored in the working directory which mean it can be accessed ouside the container.

 > Important: Graphical applications don't work well in Docker containers.
-> Some R-packages do not install well when creating docker images.
+> Some R-packages that may install perfectly in RStudio may not work in docker images.

 ```{}
 git clone https://github.com/tmbuza/iMAP.git